Place4you/PortfolioFrontendTest/docs/README.md

 In your browser, go to `http://localhost:4200/`

-## How to test

--Not implemented yet-

 # How to help

 Thank you for your interest in contributing to my project!
-There are two ways you can help:
+For the moment, there is only one way you can help:

-## Help with translations:

--Not implemented yet-

 ## Help with bug reports:
 If you encounter a bug or issue, please report it by the email listed at the "contact me" section with the following structure: